We often field questions from people asking how to divorce in Oregon.

 However, if you enlist a divorce attorney, he or she generally also handles this step.
 In uncontested divorces, your spouse only needs to sign the Acceptance of Service to acknowledge delivery.

-The non-filing spouse signs the Acceptance of Service form.
-This states that they received the papers.
-After service, it’s the responsibility of the petitioner to submit the signed acceptance to the court.
+When the non-filing spouse signs the Acceptance of Service form, this states that they received the papers.
+After service, it’s the petitioner’s responsibility to submit the signed acceptance to the court.
 The case can’t move forward until your spouse has all the paperwork in hand.

 Just like there is the Petition for the Dissolution of Marriage, there is also a Response to the Petition for the Dissolution of Marriage.
 If the person served—also known as the respondent—doesn’t agree with all of the requests on the Petition, that individual then files a response.
 This document lists all of the objections and any counter requests.